seanhess/runtime-types/README.md

     type ValidateObject = (value:Object) => Array<KeyedError>

-Create a single validator.
+Create a single validate function

     create(map:ValidatorMap, type:Type):ValidateObject;

-Create a map of validators, with keys equal to the name of the types
+Create a map of validation functions, with keys equal to the name of the types

     createAll(map:ValidatorMap, types:ObjectMap<Type>):ObjectMap<ValidateObject>;

+`Validators` are the functions that you use as building blocks.
+They return either `true` or an error message

+    type Validator<T> = (value:T) => ValidationResult

+    // use === true to test
+    type ValidationResult = boolean | ValidationError;

 Provided Validators: